spled/spled.github.io/README.md

 # spled technical support
-you can create a new issue here about the spled apps, or contact us via E-mail: [spledapps@gmail.com].
+you can create an issue here while having any questions about the spled apps, or contact us via E-mail: [spledapps@gmail.com].